 - Review of the past year and the business information for shareholders.

 The annual meeting and annual report can have a lot of detail that is of interest to shareholders.
 In larger companies, these events can make news (Apple, Google, Berkshire Hathaway come to mind).
 Your business doesn’t need to throw an elaborate party for the meeting, but you do need to make sure it happens.

-If you are thinking of starting a business or already started your business and want to make sure your annual meeting documents are in order, give me a call and we can sit down to discuss the process and what documents would be best tailored for your company – (877) AMAYERS.
+If you are thinking of starting a business or already started your business and want to make sure your annual meeting documents are in order, let's set up a quick Legal Strategy Session to discuss the process and what documents would be best tailored for your company.